top of page

 Youth Violence: Where Do We Start?

-I never dreamed that the day would come when youth violence would be labelled by the CDC (Centers for Disease Control) as a “serious public health problem” or that the acronym HSP (Highly Sensitive Person) would join the plethora of other health-related labels: ODD (Oppositional Defiant Disorder), IED (Intermittent Explosive Disorder), CD (Conduct Disorder), BD (Behavior Disorder)….; labels used to explain/justify unacceptable behaviors, including physical aggression.
+I never dreamed that the day would come when youth violence would be labeled by the CDC (Centers for Disease Control) as a “serious public health problem” or that the acronym HSP (Highly Sensitive Person) would join the plethora of other health-related labels: ODD (Oppositional Defiant Disorder), IED (Intermittent Explosive Disorder), CD (Conduct Disorder), BD (Behavior Disorder); labels used to explain/justify unacceptable behaviors, including physical aggression.
 It seems that the list of acronyms for ASB (Anti-social Behavior) grows along with the daily reporting of senseless acts of violence.
 Fighting in schools is currently at an all-time high with homicide now the third leading cause of death among persons aged 10-24.

 Teachers are on the front lines.
 Stressed, overworked, and underpaid, regular education teachers struggle to meet classroom demands that include following specified guidelines for mainstreamed students with a variety of learning and/or behavioral diagnoses.
 Disruptive classroom behaviors are a major concern.
 Unresolved behavior problems at the elementary school level can be signals that more serious anti-social behavior may eventually emerge.